calebmsword/cpp-notes/value category.md

     // std::cout << &3 << "\n";
 }
 ```

+We might try to come up with a word to characterize all types of lvalues.
+The best I can come up with is **ferelocatable** (fere is a Latin word that means "usually").
+However, I do not think this word will catch on, so we will continue to call lvalues locatable even though function names and static member function accesses are not always locatable.

 Here are some examples of the most common lvalues and rvalues.
 It should be understood that these apply to default, built-in behaviors of C++ operators.
 While I will not discuss the specifics of operator overloading in this document, it must be understood that *operator overloading can completely override any of the following facts*!
 (If you encounter some behavior that unexpectedly defies any of the following, it is likely that you either have an operator overload hiding somewhere in your project, or a class you defined was given an implicit operator overload that you did not account for.)